carolinewang01/naht/README.md

 This section covers installation instructions, configuring repo-wide user variables, and downloading uncontrolled agent policies.

 ## Installation
 1. We recommend creating a conda environment.
 As of Nov.
 2024, these installation instructions were verified with Python 3.12 and PyTorch 2.5.
-We leave it to the user to install PyTorch using their preferred method, as instructions may vary from device to device.
+Note that `torch_scatter` is not required to reproduce the experiments in our paper, but is necessary to import the PAC method (inherited from ePyMARL).

 ```
-conda create -n <my_env> python=<desired-version>
+conda create -n <my_env> python=3.12
+conda install pytorch pytorch-cuda=12.1 -c pytorch -c nvidia
+pip install torch-scatter -f https://data.pyg.org/whl/torch-2.5.0+cu121.html
 ```

 2. Install environment and repository package requirements via